zufre/js-create-objects-lab-cb-000/README.md

 ## Instructions

-Create a constructor functions for the following:
+Create a constructor function for each of the following:
 + Dog with name, breed, and age properties
 + Cat with name, breed and age properties
 + Ferret with name, age, and food requirement properties
 + Bird with name and breed
 + Fish Name, species, and water_conditions properties